modichirag/GSM-VI/README.md

 # GSM-VI
-### Code for Variational Inference (VI) with Gaussian Score Matching (GSM).
+### Code for Gaussian Score Matching (GSM) VI and "batch and match" (BaM) VI

-This repo implements code for paper https://arxiv.org/abs/2307.07849.
+This repo implements code for the methods:
+1. Gaussian Score Matching VI (GSM-VI).
+NeurIPS 2023. https://arxiv.org/abs/2307.07849.
+2. Batch and match (BaM): black-box variational inference using a score-based divergence.

-GSM-VI fits a multivariate Gasussian distribution with dense covaraince matrix to the target distribution by score matching.
-It only requires access to the score function i.e. the gradient of the target log-probability distribution and implements analytic updates for the variational parameters (mean and covariance matrix).
+Both GSM-VI and BaM fit a multivariate Gaussian distribution with a dense covariance matrix to the target distribution by score matching.
+The methods only require access to the score function, i.e., the gradient of the target log-probability distribution and implements analytic updates for the variational parameters (mean and covariance matrix).

-The algorithm is implemented in Jax for performance reasons like jit compilation, but it does not rely on this backend as long as one can provide the score function.
+The algorithms are implemented in JAX for performance reasons like jit compilation, but it does not rely on this backend as long as one can provide the score function.
-To re-inforce this, we also provide a pure numpy implementation in `src/gsm_numpy.py`, and this can be adapted to other backends.
+To re-inforce this, we also provide a pure numpy implementation for GSM in `src/gsm_numpy.py`, and this can be adapted to other backends.

-For comaprison, we also provide implementations of two other common variants of fitting a multivariate Gaussian distribution with VI:<br>
+For comparison, we also provide implementations of two other common variants of fitting a multivariate Gaussian distribution with VI:<br>
 ADVI (https://arxiv.org/abs/1603.00788)
 and Pathfinder (https://arxiv.org/abs/2108.03782). <br>